-Daily maximum limit of 1.5 mL/L/hr and a monthly average of 1.0 mL/L/hr continued from previous permit.
+The previous permit required a daily maximum limit of 1.5 mL/L/hr and a monthly average of 1.0 mL/L/hr, this is continued in this permit.
 There is no numeric water quality standard for SS; however, sediment discharges can negatively impact aquatic life.
 Increased settleable solids are known to interfere with multiple stages of the life cycle in many benthic organisms.
 For example, they can smother eggs and young or clog the crevasses benthic organisms use for habitat.
 Settleable solids are also a valuable indicator parameter.
 Solids monitoring allows the permittee to identify increases in sediment and solids indicating uncontrolled materials leaving the site.
-These technology based effluent limitations are consistent with other permits issued to similar facilities that utilize the same treatment technologies.
+The effluent limitations in the previous permit have been revaluated and found to be protective of the receiving stream.
+This is consistent with the MOG76 general permit for swimming pools and water parks.